Relebohile834/MAST5112-Part-2/README.md

 # MAST5112-Part-2

+# Code can be found in the App.tsx

 # Chef's Menu Manager
 A React Native mobile application that helps restaurant owners and chefs manage their menu digitally — no more paper lists.
 Built as part of the MAST5112 Portfolio of Evidence.